 - Complete an evaluation of the intern’s work

 Our office offers services to assist in developing and promoting your internship.
-Call the Employer Development Specialist at (256)765-5019 to discuss your interest in an intern and we can help you:
+Call the Manager of Employer Relations and Experiential Learning at (256)765-5019 to discuss your interest in an intern and we can help you:

 - Identify a professional activity within your organization where an intern may be of assistance.

 - Develop the internship position job description.
 The description needs to include the duties and responsibilities as well as any requirements.